 - Chicken Broth - The broth serves as the main liquid for cooking the beans and provides a savory base for the dish.
 It also adds extra flavor and richness, and the moisture helps the beans cook properly.

-- Vegetables - A mix of onion, garlic, and pepper help give aromatic vegetable flavor to the dish along with texture and complexity.
+- Vegetables - A mix of onion, garlic, and pepper helps give the dish aromatic vegetable flavor, texture, and complexity.

 - Tomato Paste - This ingredient adds a subtle sweetness and acidity to the dish.
 It also helps thicken the sauce and deepen the color of the beans.